kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_task.rst

 Creating a New Task
 ===================

-This guide explains how to create a new task using the ``PickAndPlaceTask`` as an example.
+Learn how to create tasks using the ``PickAndPlaceTask`` as an example.

 Overview
 --------

-Tasks define complete robotics scenarios in Isaac Arena.
-They combine scene elements, success conditions, reset behaviors, and performance metrics into executable environments.
+Tasks define complete robotics scenarios.
+They combine scene elements, success conditions, reset behaviors, and metrics into executable environments.

 Basic Structure
 ---------------